-Chain in the model including a Linked Document and elements that define benchmarks.
+Activities can be linked to other elements in the model including a Linked Document and elements that define benchmarks.

 The Value Chain diagram (like any diagram) can be viewed as an element list which makes working with the element's properties easier.